alephjs/aleph.js/CONTRIBUTING.md

 1. Fork this repository to your own GitHub account.
 2. Clone the repository to your local device.
 3. Create a new branch `git checkout -b BRANCH_NAME`.
-4. Change code then run our examples.
+4. Change code then run the examples.
 5. Push your branch to Github after all tests passed.
 6. Make a [pull request](https://github.com/alephjs/aleph.js/pulls).
 7. Marge to master branch by our maintainers.